-Wilder, Gene.
 Kiss Me Like A Stranger

 Kiss me like a stranger.
-My Search for Love and Art is an autobiography of the late Gene Wilder.
+My Search for Love and Art is an autobiography by the late Gene Wilder.
 This book captures the spirit of the human search for love and art because it is what everybody around the world is looking for, including me.
 In this book, Gene charts his life from teenager, up to 2005, describing the key events that influenced his life.
 For those who are familiar with his work, they will instantly recognise his excellent style of humour in the writing.
 He wrote this book very clearly, and I was able to read it in a day without any difficulties.
 The structure of this book thoughtfully focuses on the key events of his life, making it captivating and one of those rare books that once you start, you will keep reading until you reach the very last page.

 Gene Wilder was one of the nicest people to emerge from Hollywood, and therefore it is always a pleasure to read and write about such exceptional people of our time.
 He was one of those rare actor entertainers, who was not just multi-talented, but a great all round human being as well.
 I like the fact that he always looked for humour in everything that happened to him, and maybe this is the secret to living a happier life, as life can be very cruel most times.
 With this book, readers will find themselves smiling; right from the first page of the prologue, where he explains how simply choosing different paths around the fountain on the Fifth Avenue can change your life, hence, this book is very much about the choices he took in his life and how they led him to the life and career he has today.